dippy2214/The-Wiimote-Project/README.md

 something which required as much fine detail and specific cases as a wii remote yet.
 But I was slowly learning, little by little.

 ### 🦾 Getting Better, Slowly But Surely
+That summer came and went, without significant progress.
+However, I did get some little wins.
+I managed to connect my computer to my Iphone, and could discover devices now.
+I revisited the project through the christmas holidays of second year as well, but progress had slowed a lot despite my research.
+But these little things were adding up.

+I had changed my approach since trying to chatGPT the whole project, and looked through more real world example.
+I settled onto using the windows API in C++, since after reading the actual documentation I had a better idea of what was going on there.
+I looked into dolphin emulator and how they did things, and immediately crumbled looking through such a large codebase for the first time in my life.
+But the thought was there!
+I also made more of an effort to fully read and understand everything written on a website I havent mentioned until now, Wiibrew's [wiimote technical guide](https://www.wiibrew.org/wiki/Wiimote).
+I was slowly building more confidence in the systems I was trying to use.
+I still found chatGPT useful, but more as a search engine to find resources or specific parts of the documentation I needed but didn't know to even start looking for.